Professor of Aerospace Studies (PAS)

 Staff Sergeant Darryel Gate

 SSgt Gate entered active duty in March of 2017 as an Administration Apprentice.
 After completing basic military training, he went to technical training in July 2017, and since then has held a variety of administrative positions related to program management and administrative support.
-During his time at Fairchild AFB, Washington and Al Udeid AB, Qatar he provided reliable customer service serving as the Non-Commissioned Officer in Charge of the Commander’s Support Staff, helping the 92d Security Forces Squadron earn Best Medium Security Forces Unit for two consecutive years.
+During his time at Fairchild AFB, Washington, and Al Udeid AB, Qatar, he provided reliable customer service serving as the Non-Commissioned Officer in Charge of the Commander’s Support Staff, helping the 92d Security Forces Squadron earn Best Medium Security Forces Unit for two consecutive years.

 Education

-- 2021: Airman Leadership School
+- 2021 - Airman Leadership School

 Assignments

-- Feb.
-2021 – Aug.
-2023, NCOIC Commander’s Support Staff, 92d Security Forces Squadron, Fairchild AFB, WA
+- February 2021-August 2023, NCOIC Commander’s Support Staff, 92d Security Forces Squadron, Fairchild AFB, Wash.

 Major Awards and Decorations